communicationWhales/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 ## [Communication- Language Model](https://www.sciencedirect.com/science/article/pii/S2589004222006642)
-In order to build Communication-Language Model, acoustic building blocks need to be identified.
-This includes recognizing basic units or phonetics in the whale vocalizations, by looking for patterns in their vocalizations, much like vowels and consonants in human speech.
-Moreover, we need to identify the grammatical structure, like determining the rules that govern the arrangement of these basic units, much like the syntax in human languages.
+The identification of acoustic building blocks is necessary to construct a communication-language model.
+This involves identifying basic elements or phonetics in whale vocalizations by listening for patterns, much as vowels and consonants in human speech.
+Additionally, we must determine the grammatical structure, which entails figuring out the rules that control how these fundamental building blocks are arranged, much like the syntax in human languages.
 Furthermore, in order to prevent building a "whale-chat bot" that can communicate with sperm whales without us understanding, we need to link the behavioral data with the codas.
 As far as we know, a Language Model hasn't been implemented yet, however, a roadmap has been laid out.
 They intend to use unsupervised translation.
 An [example](https://www.youtube.com/watch?v=Qm02X0aE8uU&t=242) here shows how it should work.
 ![](https://communicationWhales.github.io/assets/img/document_5341304067555603485.gif)
 We have here two different languages.
-Each word produces multi-dimensional vector representations known as embeddings.
+Each word generates through an encoder embedding, which is a multidimensional vector representation.
 When these embeddings of different words are grouped together(**sentence**), they create a geometrical shape.
 If the shape of these different languages is aligned, it means that they have the same meaning.
 With this unsupervised approach, an association can be determined from two different languages, right from the embeddings.
 But we'll need an incredible amount of **DATA** for this to work.
 Not simply codas, but also data regarding behavior, geographical location, biological, etc.

 ## Conclusion
 After discussing the model of the study and observing the progress made one could conclude that the potential shown in this field seems to be promising.
 As fascinating and interesting as interspecies communication sounds there is still a lot of progress to be made.
-In theory, one could say that the goals are achievable in the foreseeable future but in real life, it never goes as planned.
+In theory, one could say that the goals are achievable in the foreseeable future but in real life, it may never go as planned.
 But what is known for sure is that through this research we will obtain new knowledge, and if this goal is not met, the acquired information will be used in other fields that will benefit the scientific community.